rathoreanirudh/IMDbit/README.md

 # IMDbit
-Movies and tv series rating system for my college
+Movies and tv series rating system for my colle